pphase/pphase/README.md

 - 👋 Hi, I’m @pphase
 - 👀 I’m interested in Linux, IT news, S-F books, music, vinyls
+- Currentyl Senior Product Manager and PMP® certified
-- 🌱 I’m currently learning for RHCSA and PMP
+- 🌱 Learning for RHCSA
 - 💞️ I’m looking to collaborate on something interesting
 - 📫 How to reach me: https://cv.pertynski.net